 Airlie Beach offers visitors a range of tours, experiences and accommodation from resorts, holiday apartments and budget backpacker hostels.

 Tours to the Great Barrier Reef and Islands depart daily from Airlie.

 Airlie Beach Village is a colouful, cosmopolitan and inviting community.
 The main centre of Airlie Beach is situated on a picturesque peninsula that consists of one street with many little side-streets peppered with coffee shops, restaurants, cafes, nightclubs, fast food eateries, boutiques, banks, small supermarkets and accommodation alternatives.

-Much of the water-based activity in the Whitsundays departs from Abel Point Marina, just a five minute walk from the centre of Airlie Beach via a scenic boardwalk which winds along the water's edge.
+Most of the tours to the Whitsunday Islands depart from Abel Point Marina, just a five minute walk from the centre of Airlie Beach via a scenic boardwalk which winds along the water's edge.

 Shingley Drive, Airlie Beach

 Port of Airlie, located at the end of the main road in Airlie Beach on the eastern shore, is another marina that serves as the departure point for various boat tours, including ferries to Hamilton Island and Daydream Island.
 Previously known as Muddy Bay, the area was dredged to become a functional harbor.
 The marina features reclaimed land on its eastern side, which is planned for future development as a retail precinct.
 It also includes Airlie's man-made Boathaven Beach and can be easily accessed on foot for tours.